 Being present to your students outside of a learning environment will help you build authentic relationships and increase comfortability.
 Spend time with them at recess, or choose to eat your lunch with students as opposed to your colleagues.

-Many of the aforementioned skills can be honed in pre-service teachers before they graduate.
+Many of the aforementioned skills can be honed in pre-service teachers before they graduate and improved in teachers who are in the classroom already.
 During their practicum and student-teaching involvements, assignments centered around their practice can involve action items like offering praise or sharing life experiences within a lesson.
-Teachers can be graded and given feedback according to the number of times these actions are executed.
+In-service teachers can be coached and pre-service teachers can be graded and given feedback according to the number of times these actions are executed.

 If you don't have a Vosaic account for video-based feedback and student self-reflection, you can start with a free trial today.